-Harding University's Honors College began offering an interdisciplinary leadership studies minor in Spring 2006.
-Honors students who opt for the minor may draw on courses from most of Harding's other colleges to harmonize their leadership studies with other academic interests.
+As part of this interdisciplinary leadership studies minor, honors students may draw on courses from most of Harding's other colleges to harmonize their leadership studies with other academic interests.
 The course choices offered for the minor are intended to provide a strong, broad foundation for outstanding University students who want to develop a servant-leadership lifestyle.

 Students who wish to minor in leadership studies may come from any academic major, but must be members of the Honors College.
 By offering the leadership studies minor, Harding joins Ivy League schools and other prestigious colleges with similar programs.

 It is recommended that students complete lower level H or HNRS courses prior to undertaking upper level honors contract courses.

 An Honors contract is a mechanism for adding an “honors dimension” to a non-honors course.
 The contract project will add to the academic depth of the course by introducing new material or by allowing the student to more deeply explore the subject matter beyond the standard syllabus.

 Honors Contracts are required of all Honors College Graduates and Honors College Graduates with Distinction.